ycy1766/helm-gosbench/README.md

 This project is based on https://github.com/mulbc/gosbench and uses helm for flexible management in kubernetes environment.

-example
+Modify the values.yaml file and perform a test using gosbench with helm example
 ```
 # cp values-example.yaml values.yaml